The RCP aims to be welcoming and accessible to all. As such, we are continually updating and improving our provisions for diverse visitors.

 - A multimedia guide to building and collections is available from the main reception.

 - The Library Reading Room is a quiet place open to all on the second floor.

 - The building can be very busy and noisy during the day, particularly between 12-2pm.

 - Quieter times to visit are on Fridays and during school holidays.

 Deaf or Hard of hearing

 For visitors that are deaf or hard of hearing, the RCP can supply hearing induction loops that are available in the Wolfson theatre, the Seligman theatre, the Council Chamber and the Osler room.
-A portable system can also be used in the Linacre room, the Solane room, the Willan room, the Heberden room and all room in the Jerwood centre.
+A portable system can also be used in the Linacre room, the Sloane room, the Willan room, the Heberden room and all rooms in the Jerwood centre.

 Visitors with visual impairment